TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 2/1 Samuel 2.8.md

 ---

-He raiseth up the poor out of the dust, He lifteth up the needy from the dunghill, To make them sit with princes, And inherit the throne of glory: For the pillars of the earth are Jehovah's, And he hath set the world upon them.
+He raises up the poor out of the dust.
+He lifts up the needy from the dunghill, To make them sit with princes, and inherit the throne of glory.
+For the pillars of the earth are Yahweh's.
+He has set the world on them.